 Can I use another type of chicken for balsamic glazed chicken?

 Sure!
-Sliced chicken breasts or boneless thighs will also work with this recipe.
+Sliced chicken breasts or another type of skinless chicken like boneless thighs will also work with this balsamic basil chicken recipe.

 How Do You Know When Chicken Is Done?